Projective completions of affine varieties via degree-like functions: Compactifications from Filtrations

-The complement of $X$ in $\xf$ is the support of the ample $\qq$-Cartier divisor determined by $(1)_1$ and is isomorphic (as a variety) to $\proj \gring$. \item If $Y$ is a projective variety containing $X$ such that $Y \setminus X$ is the support of an ample divisor, then there is a filtration $\scrF$ on $\kk[X]$ satisfying the hypothesis of assertion \ref{filtrn-to-compactn} such that $\xf \cong Y$ as algebraic varieties. \end{enumerate} \end{prop}
+The complement of $X$ in $\xf$ is the zero set of $(1)_1$ and is isomorphic (as a scheme) to $\proj \gring$.
+Moreover, \begin{compactenum} \item If $\scrF$ is finitely generated, then \begin{compactenum} \item $\xf$ is a closed subvariety of a generalized weighted projective space, and \item $\xf\setminus X$ is the support of an effective ample divisor on $\xf$. \end{compactenum} \item If in addition (to the assumptions of \ref{non-trivially-finite-assumption}) $F_0 = \kk$, then $\xf$ is a projective variety. \end{compactenum} \item \begin{enumerate} \item If $S$ is a graded $\kk$-algebra such that $\proj S$ contains $X$ as a dense open subset and $\proj S \setminus X = V(h)$ for some homogeneous $h \in X$ of degree $d > 0$, then there is a filtration $\scrF$ on $\kk[X]$ such that $\xf \cong \proj S$. \item If $Y$ is a closed subvariety of a generalized weighted variety containing $X$ such that $Y \setminus X$ is the support of an effective ample divisor, then there is a finitely generated filtration $\scrF$ on $\kk[X]$ such that $\xf \cong Y$. \end{enumerate} \end{enumerate} \end{prop}